ashleyhigashitani10/women_in_stem_data_analysis/README.md

 It covers Graduation Rate, Enrollment Rate, Gender Gap Index, Year, Country and STEM Field

+## PT2: GDP Merge & Analysis

+This project (baby project) was continued into a "toddler project".

+Toddler project involves joining the women_in_stem kaggle dataset with the new GDP per capita dataset.

+The join was performed using compound keys:
+- Country
+- Year

+This join was a left join to preserve the primary dataset (women_in_stem)

+New files created:
+- stem_clean.csv
+- stem_gdp_join.csv
+- BABI4005_Toddler_Project.ipynb

 ## File structure breakdown:

 clean_data/   : cleaned datasets